vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 }
 ```
 ### After interceptor
 To execute custom piece of logic after `response` method execution override `after` method.
+This is considered a local interceptor since it will be executed only for this `HttpEndpoint`.
-Find out more about interceptors in [Interceptors](../interceptor/README.md) section.
+Find out more about global interceptors in [Interceptors](../interceptor/README.md) section.
 ```java
 @Override
 public void after(Request<Text> request, Text response) {